 Stephen organized the ROCK 4 JAPAN concert in New York in 2011 with all proceeds going to the Red Cross post-tsunami relief efforts in Japan.
 The event featured six bands including Acey Slade and the Dark Party, Cheap Trick or Treat’s tribute to LIVE AT BUDOKAN, The Youngthings, The Orion Experience, and High Teen Boogie (NYC Japanese girl-punk trio).
 Co-hosted by Cathy Cervenka of Cathyland and DJ’d by Dario Speedwagon & Michael Tee, the event raffle prizes included an Ibanez electric guitar, provided by Film Biz Prop Shop & The Book of Mormon; a 5-piece set of Sound Percussion drums; Cheap Trick Budokan DVD/CD sets, courtesy of Sony Entertainment; Rick Nielsen-designed checkerboard iPod and iPad cases, courtesy of Griffin Technology; CDs and DVDs including Korn, Slipknot and Stone Sour, courtesy of Roadrunner Records; and “I’m Huge In Japan” t-shirts, courtesy of VintageCotton.com.

-He has frequently hosted VJs and hosts retro video events and dance parties in New York.
+He has frequently hosted retro video events and dance parties in New York.
 Past events included FRIDAY NIGHT VIDEOS series at Last Exit (Brooklyn), CLASSIC MUSIC VIDEO SHUFFLE series at the Royal Palms Shuffleboard Club (Brooklyn), I LOVE THE 80s + 90s at Croton Lounge (NYC).
-He currently curates the music video event series under the banner MUSIC VIDEO TIME MACHINE presents, most recently at The Bell House in Brooklyn.
+He currently hosts and curates MUSIC VIDEO TIME MACHINE’S monthly 90s dance party at the Bell House.